About this Property

 About the Area

 Located in Myrtle Beach, Closer to Heaven 3 bedroom unit is near theme parks and on the beach.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
-Family Kingdom Amusement Park and OD Pavilion Amusement Park are also worth visiting.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
+Family Kingdom Amusement Park and The Children's Museum of South Carolina are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions